Salzburg, Österreich - Things to Do in Salzburg

 Top Things to Do in Salzburg

-Hohensalzburg Fortress Visit
+Visit Hohensalzburg Fortress

-Booking Tip: Fortress entry with funicular costs €16-19 for adults.
+Booking Tip: Funicular and fortress entry costs €15.50 for adults.
 Visit early morning or late afternoon for the best lighting and fewer crowds.
-Combined tickets with audio guides provide excellent value at €20-23.
+Book online for small discounts and consider the all-inclusive ticket (€18.50) which includes audio guide and special exhibitions.

-Day Trip to Hallstatt
+Day Trip to Hallstatt and Salzkammergut Lakes

 Getting There